kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - RGB LED (status indicator) and optionally an Analog Poti (for audio volume)

 # Installation & Customizing
 - Required (Jan.
 2025): Arduino IDE with ESP32 lib 3.1.x (based on ESP-IDF 5.3.x).
-Older 2.x ESP framework fail because new I2S driver missed
+Older 2.x ESP framework are not supported.
 - Required (for playing Audio on ESP32): AUDIO.H library [ESP32-audioI2S.zip](https://github.com/schreibfaul1/ESP32-audioI2S).
 Install latest zip  (3.0.11g from July 18, 2024 or newer)
 - Copy all .ino files of into same folder (it is one sketch, split into multiple Arduino IDE tabs)
 - Update your pin assignments & wlan settings (ssid, password) in the .ino header files